Access info

 An accessible toilet will be located on the North Terrace, close to the accessible viewing area.

 Free public toilets including a disabled toilet are available under the central steps from the North Terrace to the Square.
-Portaloos will be available on the south east corner.
+Portable toilets will be available on the south of the Square by Nelson's Column.

 If you're unable to join us in person, follow us on the West End LIVE Instagram, Facebook and Twitter channels, and keep an eye on our YouTube channel for highlights from the weekend.

-Please share your photos, videos, tweets and comments @WestEndLIVE
+Please share your photos, videos, posts and comments @WestEndLIVE.

 What should I bring?

-West End LIVE is an outdoor event without shelter or shade, so please check the forecast and be prepared.
+West End LIVE is an outdoor event without shelter or shade in the Square or entrance queues, so please check the forecast and be prepared.
+In hot weather, please bring water and drink plenty of fluids during the day, use sunscreen, wear a hat and loose, light-coloured clothing.

 Can I bring my dog?

-Dogs or any animals are not permitted in the event except for Assistance Dogs in the accessible viewing area.
-It is a very busy and loud event which is not suitable for animals.
+Dogs or any animals are not permitted in the event except for Assistance dogs.
+It is a very busy and loud event which is not generally suitable for animals.

 Will there be food and drink?